Juan de Salcedo: Conquest of the Philippines

+Later life

 After the war, he returned to the Ilocos to govern the settlements.
 There he would spend his final years.

-Salcedo died suddenly in March 1576, after a short illness, probably of dysentery at the age of 27.
+Salcedo died suddenly in March 1576, after a short illness, probably of dysentery or malaria, at the age of 27.

 Personal life

-Salcedo was born in 1549 in the Spanish territory of Mexico on the colony of the viceroyalty of New Spain.
+Salcedo was born in 1549 in the Kingdom of Mexico in the viceroyalty of New Spain.
 He was the son of Pedro de Salcedo and Teresa López de Legazpi.
 He had one older brother named Felipe de Salcedo, who was also a soldier in the Spanish army, and who accompanied him and his grandfather during their campaigns to the Philippines.
 Their mother was the daughter of Miguel López de Legazpi and Isabel Garcés.

 Salcedo was married to Princess Kandarapa, the native Princess of Tondo in 1572, at the age of 23.
 According to Philippine historical documents and a written account by Don Felipe Cepeda, Salcedo's aide, who returned to Acapulco, recount that after the Spanish conquest of Luzon with Mexican and Visayan assistance, and their consequent takeover of the Pasig River delta polity of Hindu Tondo, which was the previous preeminent state in Luzon before the Brunei Sultanate established their puppet-kingdom, Islamic Manila, to supplant Tondo, Juan de Salcedo, then about 22 years old, fell in love with the 18-year-old "Dayang-dayang" (a native Filipino word for "Princess") Kandarapa, so named after the lark of the rice fields, whose song she imitated by her beautiful singing voice, was said to be the niece of Rajah Lakandula, Tondo's Lakan ("Paramount ruler").
 Juan fell in love, upon seeing the femininity of her figure while she and her handmaidens were bathing in the Pasig River.

 Salcedo had developed an admiration of Kandarapa's natural physical beauty, including her long black raven hair, exotic golden-brown skin features, and lavish royal lifestyle.
 He also appreciated the Princesses "Indio" (a Spanish word for indigenous Malay also known as North Indian due to the Hindu religion of Tondo and East Asian trading influence with the Far East) background.

-Their love was completely against their forebears' wishes since Lakandula wanted his niece, Dayang-dayang Kandarapa, to be married to the Rajah of Macabebe which Kandarapa didn't want as he was already married multiple times to other women due to his Islamic custom; and Miguel López de Legazpi wanted his Mexican born grandson, Salcedo, to marry a pure white European Spanish woman.
+Their love was completely against their forebears' wishes since Lakandula wanted his niece, Dayang-dayang Kandarapa, to be married to the Rajah of Macabebe which Kandarapa didn't want as he was already married multiple times to other women due to his Islamic custom; and Miguel López de Legazpi wanted his Mexican born grandson, Salcedo, to marry a pure Spanish woman.
 The Rajah of Macabebe who got word of the budding romance from Rajah Sulayman a fellow Muslim Rajah, of Manila, became enraged and he cried out:

 "May the sun divide my body in two, the crocodiles eat it, and my wives become unfaithful, if I ever become the friend of the Spaniards!"